dy/color-ranger/README.md

 ### Install

-The best way to use color ranger in browser is to [browserify](https://github.com/substack/node-browserify) it as a requirement.
+The best way to use color ranger is to [browserify](https://github.com/substack/node-browserify) it as a requirement.

 1. Install local package:
 `$ npm install --save color-ranger`